 - 3.1.
-These Guidelines concern the exchange of competitively sensitive information between competitors.
-These Guidelines do not concern the exchange of information which is not competitively sensitive information.
-These Guidelines deal mainly with exchanges of competitively sensitive information between competitors directly or through a third party such as a trade association, an accounting firm, or a private company that collects firms' information, processes it, and disseminates it among firms. - 3.2.
-The Commission acknowledges that the sharing of information, which is competitively sensitive but historical and aggregated, among competitors, in appropriate circumstances, could have benefits for competition, including, but not limited to: improvement of investment decisions; improvement of product positioning; provision of organisational learning;

-facilitation of entering an industry; benchmarking best practices; and general trends of market demand.
-Information exchanges which may benefit competitors without harming competition are, for example, exchanges on good governance practices and health and safety measures as well as nationally aggregated and historical information.
+These Guidelines concern the exchange of Competitively Sensitive Information between Competitors.
+These Guidelines do not concern the exchange of information which is not Competitively Sensitive Information.
+These Guidelines deal mainly with exchanges of Competitively Sensitive Information between Competitors directly or through a third party such as a Trade Association, an accounting Firm, or a private company that collects Firms' information, processes it, and disseminates it among Firms. - 3.2.
+The Commission acknowledges that the sharing of Historical and Aggregated Competitively Sensitive Information, among Competitors, in appropriate circumstances, could have benefits for competition, including, but not limited to: improvement of investment decisions; improvement of product positioning; provision of organisational learning; facilitation of entering an industry; benchmarking best practices; and general trends of market demand.
+Information exchanges which may benefit competitors without harming competition are, for example, exchanges on good governance practices and health and safety measures as well as nationally Aggregated and Historical information.

 - 3.3.
-However, the exchange of competitively sensitive information could also be anti-competitive by increasing the likelihood of, establishing, or facilitating collusion or coordination among competitors.
-Furthermore, information exchange may also allow firms to achieve collusive or coordinated outcomes without concluding explicit agreements to co-operate. - 3.4.
-The exchange of competitively sensitive information can be instrumental in performing two crucial tasks associated with collusion: coordination and monitoring.
-To avoid competition, firms will have to replace their competition with coordination by, for instance, setting prices at a level above what would otherwise be sustainable in a competitive market, or by agreeing to restricting output, or by sharing markets through an allocation of sales, territories, products, customers, or tenders.
-Having agreed to a particular price or market-sharing arrangement, firms will monitor for compliance to ensure that the participating firms are setting the collusive price and have sales consistent with the agreed-upon market allocation. - 3.5.
-In some instances, the exchange of competitively sensitive information can result in foreclosure of new entrants by depriving them of access to the exchanged information and enabling the incumbent firms to observe and take steps to prevent or limit their entry into the market.
+However, the exchange of Competitively Sensitive Information may also be Anti-competitive by increasing the likelihood of, establishing, or facilitating collusion or coordination among Competitors.
+Furthermore, information exchange may also allow Firms to achieve collusive or coordinated outcomes without concluding explicit agreements to co-operate. - 3.4.
+The exchange of Competitively Sensitive Information can be instrumental in performing two crucial tasks associated with collusion: coordination and monitoring.
+To avoid competition, Firms will have to replace their competition with coordination by, for instance, setting prices at a level above what would otherwise be sustainable in a competitive market, or by agreeing to restricting output, or by sharing markets through an allocation of sales, territories, products, customers, or tenders.
+Having agreed to a particular price or market-sharing arrangement, Firms will monitor for compliance to ensure that the participating Firms are setting the collusive price and have sales consistent with the agreed-upon market allocation. - 3.5.
+In some instances, the exchange of Competitively Sensitive Information can result in foreclosure of new entrants by depriving them of access to the exchanged information and enabling the incumbent Firms to observe and take steps to prevent or limit their entry into the market.
 This type of foreclosure is only possible if the information concerned is very important for competitive rivalry.
-The extent of the effect of the exchange of competitively sensitive information between competitors on competition within the relevant market will depend on the facts of each case.
-The strategic usefulness of the competitively sensitive information also depends on its aggregation and age, as well as market context and frequency of exchange.
+The extent of the effect of the exchange of Competitively Sensitive Information between Competitors on competition within the relevant market will depend on the facts of each case.
+The strategic usefulness of the Competitively Sensitive Information also depends on its Aggregation and age, as well as market context and frequency of exchange.

 - 3.6.
-These Guidelines describe those information exchanges that most often occur within the context of industry associations and that are likely to be subject to investigation and to form the subject of a prosecution by the Commission, because they facilitate or amount to collusion and may enable firms to achieve collusive or coordinated outcomes without the need to conclude explicit agreements to co-operate. - 3.7.
+These Guidelines describe those information exchanges that most often occur within the context of Trade Associations and that are likely to be subject to investigation and to form the subject of a prosecution by the Commission, because they facilitate or amount to collusion and may enable Firms to achieve collusive or coordinated outcomes without the need to conclude explicit agreements to co-operate. - 3.7.
 These Guidelines are general and are not market, sector, or industry specific.